tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 3. Remove data cells with NA in currency and fuel_unit columns

-Without currency and fuel unit, the cost was not measurable and comparable with the others so the data with currency and fuel unit of NA was removed.
+Without currency and fuel unit, the cost is not measurable and comparable with each other so the data with currency and fuel unit of NA will be removed.

 4. Check if the units for currency, fuel_unit and delivery distance are the same for all uuid.

 If they have different units within the same variable, a conversion of unit should be applied to unify the units.
-The results shown that the units are unified.
+The results show that the units are unified.

 ![paste to excel](https://github.com/tinatmyiu/casestudy/blob/main/currency.PNG)
 ![paste to excel](https://github.com/tinatmyiu/casestudy/blob/main/fuel_unit.PNG)